KAZABUILD/KAZABUILD/backend/README.md

  - only admins can modify component related objects

 ### User specific API calls
 - `Users/POST/change-password` allows the user to change their own password, requires the old and new password in the body

+### Auth specific API calls
+- `Auth/POST/login` allows anyone to login using their password and either Login or Email, sends confirmation email if enabled on user's account
+- `Auth/POST/verify-2fa` redirect endpoint that verifies user login with 2fa, never call manually
+- `Auth/POST/google-login` allows anyone to login using their google account, connects to google services, has some fields missing and requires further user account setup in the frontend (missing birth date)
+- `Auth/POST/register` allows anyone to register a new account, requires providing all user account fields, sends confirmation email
+- `Auth/POST/confirm-register` redirect endpoint that verifies user registration, never call manually, redirects to frontend
+- `Auth/POST/reset-password` allows anyone to reset user's password, requires providing the old and new passwords, sends confirmation email
+- `Auth/POST/confirm-reset-password` redirect endpoint that verifies password reset, never call manually, redirects to frontend